STD Testing Online: How to Get Tested Privately in 2026

 How accurate are online STD tests?

-Online STD tests use the exact same CLIA-certified laboratories and FDA-approved testing methodologies as tests ordered by your doctor.
-There is no difference in the quality or accuracy of the test itself — the only difference is who orders it.
-Accuracy rates for most STD tests exceed 99% when performed within the correct testing window.
-Fourth-generation HIV tests have a sensitivity above 99.7%, and nucleic acid amplification tests (NAATs) for chlamydia and gonorrhea are considered the gold standard.
-The most important factor affecting accuracy is timing — always follow the window period guidelines to ensure reliable results.
+Online STD tests use the exact same CLIA-certified laboratories, equipment, and FDA-approved testing methodologies as tests ordered by your doctor.
+There is zero difference in accuracy — the only difference is who places the order.
+Specific accuracy figures: 4th-generation HIV tests have sensitivity above 99.7%.
+NAAT tests for chlamydia and gonorrhea (the gold standard method) have sensitivity of 95–99% and specificity above 99.5%.
+RPR screening for syphilis has sensitivity of 86–100% depending on the stage, with reactive results confirmed by a more specific treponemal test.
+The most important factor affecting accuracy is timing — testing before the window period has passed can produce false negatives, so follow the window period guidelines above.

 What if I have no symptoms — should I still get tested?

-Absolutely, and this is one of the most important points about STD testing.
-The CDC estimates that the majority of sexually transmitted infections are asymptomatic, meaning you can carry an infection for months or years without any noticeable symptoms.
-Chlamydia is asymptomatic in roughly 70% of women and 50% of men.
-Gonorrhea, HIV, herpes, and HPV can all be present without obvious signs.
-Waiting for symptoms before getting tested is not a reliable strategy.
-Regular screening is the only way to truly know your status and protect both yourself and your partners.
+Yes, and this is one of the most critical points about STD testing.
+Most sexually transmitted infections are asymptomatic, meaning you can carry an infection for months or years with no noticeable symptoms.
+The numbers are striking: chlamydia produces no symptoms in approximately 70% of women and 50% of men.
+Up to 80% of women and 10–15% of men with gonorrhea have no symptoms.
+HIV can remain asymptomatic for years after the initial acute phase.
+Herpes can be transmitted even when no sores are present (known as asymptomatic shedding).
+Waiting for symptoms is not a reliable screening strategy.
+The only way to know your status with certainty is to get tested, which is why the CDC recommends annual screening for all sexually active adults.

 Do STD test results go on my medical record?

-When you order tests through an online testing service and pay out of pocket, the results are not automatically added to your medical record maintained by your primary care physician.
-They are not reported to your insurance company, your employer, or anyone else.
-However, there are two things to be aware of: first, certain STDs are reportable to public health departments by law, though these reports are confidential and not accessible to employers or insurers.
-Second, if you later share your results with a healthcare provider for treatment purposes, those results may become part of your medical record at that point.
-If privacy is your primary concern, online testing with out-of-pocket payment provides the highest level of confidentiality.
+When you order through an online testing service and pay out of pocket, results are not added to the medical record maintained by your primary care physician.
+They are not reported to your insurance company, employer, or anyone else.
+Two things to be aware of: first, certain STDs are reportable to public health departments by law, though these reports are confidential and not accessible to employers or insurers.
+Second, if you later share your results with a healthcare provider for treatment, those results may become part of your medical record at that provider's office.
+If maximum privacy is your goal, online testing with out-of-pocket payment keeps results entirely under your control.

 Can I get treated for an STD through RequestATest?

-RequestATest is a testing service, not a treatment provider.
-If you receive a positive result, you will need to see a healthcare provider for treatment.
-The good news is that treatment for most common STDs is straightforward.
-Many people visit an urgent care clinic, use a telehealth service, or see their primary care doctor.
-Chlamydia, gonorrhea, syphilis, and trichomoniasis are all curable with antibiotics, often with a single dose or short course.
-RequestATest does offer free physician consultations to help you understand your results and determine next steps.
+RequestATest is a testing service and does not prescribe treatment.
+If you receive a positive result, you will need to see a healthcare provider for a prescription.
+The good news: treatment for most common STDs is straightforward and widely available.
+Your options include urgent care clinics (no appointment needed), telehealth services (consultation from your phone or computer), Planned Parenthood (can test and treat in the same visit), or your primary care doctor.
+Chlamydia, gonorrhea, syphilis, and trichomoniasis are all curable with antibiotics — often a single dose or short course.
+RequestATest does offer a free physician phone consultation with your results, which can help you understand next steps and determine the best treatment path.

 What is the most comprehensive STD test panel available?

-The most comprehensive panels typically test for 10 or more STDs in a single order, including HIV (4th generation), herpes (HSV-1 and HSV-2), chlamydia, gonorrhea, syphilis, hepatitis B, hepatitis C, and trichomoniasis.
-These panels range from approximately $199 to $299 and offer significantly better value than ordering each test individually.
-If you have not been tested recently, or if you have a new partner and want complete peace of mind, a comprehensive panel is the most thorough and cost-effective approach.
-You can browse the available panels at RequestATest.
+The most comprehensive panels test for 10 or more STDs in a single order, typically including HIV (4th generation), herpes (HSV-1 and HSV-2), chlamydia, gonorrhea, syphilis, hepatitis B, hepatitis C, and trichomoniasis.
+These panels range from approximately $199 to $299 and offer significantly better per-test value than ordering individually.
+At the lab, a comprehensive panel requires one blood draw and one urine sample — the same visit as ordering just a couple of tests.
+If you have not been tested recently, are starting a new relationship, or simply want a complete picture with no gaps, a comprehensive panel is the most thorough and cost-effective option.
+Browse available panels at RequestATest.

 How do I tell my partner about a positive STD result?

-This is understandably one of the most difficult conversations anyone can have, but it is one of the most important.
-Choose a private, calm setting and be direct and honest about your results.
-Focus on facts rather than blame — many STDs can be contracted from previous partners and remain dormant for months or even years, so a positive result does not necessarily indicate infidelity.
-Encourage your partner to get tested as well, and share what you have learned about treatment options.
-If speaking face-to-face feels too overwhelming, some health departments offer anonymous partner notification services that can inform your partner without revealing your identity.
-Remember: having this conversation shows maturity and respect for your partner's health.
+This is understandably one of the hardest conversations you can have, and the fact that you are thinking about it says something good about you.
+Choose a private, calm setting and be direct and factual about your results.
+Avoid blame — many STDs can be contracted from previous partners and remain dormant for months or even years, so a positive result does not necessarily indicate anything about your current relationship.
+Share what you have learned about the infection, treatment options, and the importance of your partner getting tested too.
+If speaking face-to-face feels too overwhelming, some state health departments offer anonymous partner notification services that inform your partner without revealing your identity, and online tools like TellYourPartner.org provide a way to send anonymous, medically accurate notifications.
+Having this conversation is an act of care and responsibility.

 Take Control of Your Sexual Health Today

-Confidential, affordable STD testing is available right now.
-No doctor visit, no insurance, no judgment.
-Order your tests online and visit a lab near you — results in 1 to 3 business days.
+Getting tested is one of the most responsible things you can do for yourself and the people you care about.
+Confidential, affordable STD testing is available right now — no doctor visit, no insurance, no judgment.
+Order your tests online, spend 10–15 minutes at a local lab, and get HIPAA-protected results in your secure portal within 1 to 3 business days.

 Order Your STD Tests Now